gantonious/comp348-as3/README.md

 ```

 For the usecase of this asssignment `telnet` is utilized as the client.
 However, using the `MessageService` class another client could be implemented in java without worrying about the underlying protocol.

+When ever a new client connection is established the client statemachine is activated for that client on a seperate thread.
+The state machine uses the read and write methods discussed above to communicate with the client.
+The state machine is discussed in greater detail in `pod_spec.pdf`.

 ## Part 2: RmiPrimeCalculator Server